 Campus receptions are typically hosted by Maine colleges and universities with larger cohorts of Mitchell Scholars to help facilitate introductions to key staff and faculty, other Mitchell Scholars on campus, and Mitchell Scholar Alumni in the area.
-For those who attend schools outside of Maine, we try to connect fellow Mitchell Scholars and Alumni by region, and to keep everyone updated on opportunities to meet with MI staff if they travel to your area.
+For those who attend schools outside of Maine, we try to connect fellow Mitchell Scholars and Alumni by region, and to keep everyone updated on opportunities to meet with Institute staff if they travel to your area.

-The annual MI Gala is a great opportunity for supporters and friends of the Mitchell Institute to learn about our community.
+The annual Mitchell Institute Gala is a great opportunity for supporters and friends of the Institute to learn about our community.
 In addition to being the biggest fundraising event of the year, Gala offers premium networking access with a wide variety of top business and community leaders.
 A limited number of Mitchell Scholars (usually juniors and seniors) are invited to attend each year based specifically on academic and career interests that match up with those of guests expected to be in attendance.
 Please let us know if you are interested in attending Gala, and we will do our best to accommodate your request at some point during your college career.
 It also helps if you can keep us updated on any changes in your academic major(s) and minor/concentration(s).

 Navigating Campus Resources